xleonzhao/ccnp-encor/14-QoS.md

     * The CS bits make DSCP backward compatible with IP Precedence
   * Default Forwarding (DF) PHB: Used for best-effort service.
     * DSCP: 000000XX
-  * Assured Forwarding (AF) PHB: Used for guaranteed bandwidth service.
+  * Assured Forwarding (AF) PHB: Used for **guaranteed bandwidth** service.
+    * The AF PHB guarantees a certain amount of bandwidth to an AF class and allows access to extra bandwidth
+    * The AF class number does not represent precedence
+      * e.g.: AF4 does not get any preferential treatment
   * Expedited Forwarding (EF) PHB: Used for low-delay service.

 ###### Assured Forwarding (AF) PHB